Middle school (grades 6-8) · Statesboro, GA

 What is the racial and ethnic makeup of Langston Chapel Middle School?

-The largest demographic group at Langston Chapel Middle School is African American at 60.0%.
-The school serves a diverse student body in Statesboro, GA.
+The largest demographic group at Langston Chapel Middle School is African American at 60.0% of enrollment, in Statesboro, GA.
+Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 58.1/100.

 What is the Resource Investment Index for Langston Chapel Middle School?

-Langston Chapel Middle School has a Resource Investment Index of 35/100 (F) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Langston Chapel Middle School has a Resource Investment Index of 36/100 (typical reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page